 NorQuest International offers free services with an International Student Settlement Advisor to discuss accommodation, transportation and other questions related to transition to Canada.
 Book an appointment with an Advisor here.

 NorQuest is located in downtown Edmonton and there are many rental options available in the area.
-The most affordable accommodation options include:
+Know your options, tenant rights, responsibilities and supports from the links below: